Skip to content

 4. Copy the token immediately — GitHub shows it only once

-Open Settings from the Cate dashboard, select Issue Tracker, and enter your GitHub token.
-Cate validates the token against the GitHub API before saving.
+Open Settings → Accounts and enter your GitHub credentials (OAuth or PAT).
+Cate validates them against the GitHub API before saving.

-You can configure a global token (used for all repositories) or per-repository tokens (useful when you have repositories under different accounts or organizations with different access levels).
+You can configure global credentials (used for all repositories) or per-repository credentials (useful when you have repositories under different accounts or organizations with different access levels).
+See Project-specific credentials.

 Jira uses email address and API token authentication rather than a personal access token.